 Centre introduces bill to replace IPC, CrPC and Indian Evidence Act in Lok Sabha

-While sedition has been repealed, a new offence on acts of secession, separatist activities among other things has been added to the proposed law.
+The sedition law has been repealed, but a new law with similar provisions and a greater quantum of punishment has been proposed.

-On the last day of the Monsoon Session of Parliament on Friday, Union Home Minister Amit Shah introduced three bills in the Lok Sabha to replace criminal laws in the country.
+Union Home Minister Amit Shah on Friday introduced three bills in the Lok Sabha to replace criminal laws in the country.

-Shah introduced the Bharatiya Nyaya Sanhita, 2023, to replace the Indian Penal Code of 1860, the Bharatiya Nagarik Suraksha Sanhita, 2023, to replace the Code of Criminal Procedure of 1973 and the Bharatiya Sakshya Bill, 2023, to replace the Indian Evidence Act of 1872.
+The bills propose to replace the Indian Penal Code of 1860 with Bharatiya Nyaya Sanhita, 2023, the Code of Criminal Procedure of 1973 with the Bharatiya Nagarik Suraksha Sanhita, 2023, and the Indian Evidence Act of 1872 with the Bharatiya Sakshya Bill, 2023.

-All the three bills have been referred to the Parliamentary Standing Committee by Speaker Om Birla.
+Speaker Om Birla referred all the three bills to a Parliamentary Standing Committee.

-While introducing the bills, the home minister said that the old laws were brought by the British to strengthen their own administration and added that their idea was to punish and not deliver justice, according to PTI.
+While introducing the bills, the home minister said that the old laws had been put in place by the British to strengthen their own administration and that their idea was to punish and not deliver justice, according to PTI.

 “By replacing them, the new three laws will bring the spirit to protect the rights of the Indian citizen,” Shah said. “...The aim will not be to punish, it will be to provide justice.
 Punishment will be given to create a sentiment of stopping crime.”

 The home minister also said that the sedition law has been repealed under the proposed set of criminal laws.
+However, the new set of laws has provisions for punitive action against offences similar to those under the sedition law.

-However, similar to the provisions of sedition, a new offence on acts of secession, armed rebellion, subversive activities, separatist activities or endangering the sovereignty or unity and integrity of India has been added to the proposed law.
+In the new laws, acts of secession, armed rebellion, subversive activities, separatist activities or endangering the sovereignty or unity and integrity of India have been deemed punishable.

 The provisions of these offences attract punishment of life imprisonment or a jail term which may extend to seven years.
 Under the sedition law, there were provisions for life imprisonment or a jail term till three years.